Twin Exiles of Tanaris

 I didn't want to include a close shot of the tragic scene for my respect to these poor souls; instead, I will briefly tell you what happened here, as I learned from a local during my stay at the inn that night.

-As you also saw by your own eyes by now, this grievous scene is the final resting place of two young Goblins.
-So who were they and how did they end at this exact spot?
+As you have also seen with your own eyes by now, this grievous scene is the final resting place of two young goblins.
+But who were they, how did they end at this exact spot?

-As per an old wives' tale among Goblins, which apparently is still practiced today, it was believed that only the evil would come to this world in two separate bodies with the exact same appearance.
-Being aware of this ancient belief, at the end of her pregnancy, their mother secretly gave birth to them in the wild, away from her people and then hid the twin brothers for years, protecting them from being found out and who knows, being mocked, tortured or even killed.
+As per an old wives' tale among goblins, which apparently is still practiced today, it was believed that only the evil would come to this world in two separate bodies with the exact same appearance.
+Being aware of this ancient belief, and feeling two separate heartbeats inside of her, at the end of her pregnancy, their mother secretly gave birth to them in the wild, away from her people and then hid the twin brothers from the public for years, protecting them from being found out and who knows, being mocked, tortured or even killed.

 Years passed, the mother was able to raise her boys till they became young adults, and soon she was going to send them to different parts of Kalimdor, so that they could live a normal life which they never had being together.
-Meanwhile the two brothers were paying great caution by not going into the public at the same time.
+Meanwhile, the two brothers paid great caution against the curious folks, by not going into the public at the same time.
 But their mother kept worrying that their secret would sooner or later be discovered, as she was more frequently bothered with questioning eyes.

 The guards brought the brothers in front of a huge crowd at the center of the town, where the Baron and other officers were waiting and discussing about what to do with them.
 The crowd was shouting wildly as "Hang them!", "Burn the evils!", "We must kill them!", hence increasing the pressure on the Baron to slay the evil creatures one way or the other.